ASLeonard/pangenome_summer_school/Practicals.md

 ### _De novo_ assembly of a cattle chromosome

 Now we have a basic overview of our data, we can generate a _de novo_ assembly.
-This uses only the sequencing reads, so there currently is no bias introduced by existing references which may have errors or true bioligical differences.
+This uses only the sequencing reads, so there currently is no _bias_ introduced by existing references which may have errors or true biological differences.

 ```
 mkdir assemblies
 #there is an unresolved bug in mdbg that prevents reading gzipped fastq, so just need to extract it first
 gunzip -dc data/OxO.HiFi.25.fastq.gz > data/OxO.HiFi.25.fastq
-rust-mdbg -k 21 -l 14 --density 0.003 --bf --minabund 2 --prefix assemblies/OxO.HiFi.25.mdbg --threads 4 data/OxO.HiFi.25.fastq
+rust-mdbg -k 31 -l 24 --density 0.003 --bf --minabund 2 --prefix assemblies/OxO.HiFi.25.mdbg --threads 4 data/OxO.HiFi.25.fastq

+## magic simplify?

 gfatools asm -u assemblies/OxO.HiFi.25.mdbg.gfa > assemblies/OxO.HiFi.25.mdbg.unitgs.gfa
 to_basespace --gfa assemblies/OxO.HiFi.25.mdbg.unitgs.gfa --sequences assemblies/OxO.HiFi.25.mdbg
 gfatools gfa2fa assemblies/OxO.HiFi.25.mdbg.unitgs.gfa.complete.gfa > assemblies/OxO.HiFi.25.asm_mdbg.fa